qemacs/qemacs/qe-manual.md

 ### `size_t get_basename_offset(const char *path);`

-Get the filename portion of a path.
+Get the offset of the filename component of a path.
 Return the offset to the first character of the filename part of the path pointed to by string argument `path`.